 There are approximately 25 senior veterinary academic staff working within the clinical services, most of whom are recognised specialists within their field.
 Outside the clinics, there are approximately 10 senior academic staff involved in providing consultative services for diagnostic tests of all varieties from blood to histopathological samples.

-The annual caseload for the hospital is approaching 6,000 animals and over 12,000 paraclinical samples, with most animals referred from private practitioners throughout the country.
+The annual caseload for the hospital is over 8,000 animals and more than 15,000 paraclinical samples, with most animals referred from private practitioners throughout the country.

 Find out more about the UCD Veterinary Hospital by clicking on the links below: